oarepo/oarepo-enrollments/README.md

   1. A unique enrollment id is generated and associated with recipent email, kwargs are json-serialized and together with id written to the database.
   2. If ``mode`` is ``ENROLL_SKIP_EMAIL``: A check is made if a user with this email address already exists.
-If so, calls the enrollment task (see below) and returns.
+If so, calls the enrollment handler (see below) and returns.
   3. An email is created and sent.
 The subject and body are processed as jinja templates, receiving enrollment url in context variables.
   4. User receives the email and clicks on the enrollment link
   5. User must log in or register via standard invenio or 3-rd party registration
   6. An expiration is checked.
 If expired or already used, user is redirected to appropriate failure page.
-  7. If task handler returns ``accept_url`` or ``accept_message``, user is redirected to the ``accept_url`` (or the url from configuration) and when accepts the invitation, timestamp is stored in the db and user is redirected back here.
+  7. If enrollment handler returns ``accept_url`` or ``accept_message``, user is redirected to the ``accept_url`` (or the url from configuration) and when accepts the invitation, timestamp is stored in the db and user is redirected back here.
-  8. the enrollment task handler is called with:
+  8. the enrollment handler is called with:
      * current User of the logged-in user
      * any extra kwargs passed to the enroll call
-  9. the enrollment task returns True if the enrollment has been successful or False on failure
+  9. the enrollment handler returns True if the enrollment has been successful or False on failure
   10. The database record is enriched with timestamp, enrollment status and user instance.
   11. user is redirected via 302 to the redirection success or failure url:
       * urls passed to enroll function
-      * urls retrieved from task handler
+      * urls retrieved from enrollment handler
       * default urls from flask configuration

 **Note:** once the enrollment link has been consumed, it can not be reused by a different user.